zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 - Need to take advantage of Tailwind's powerful features like custom themes, variants, and plugins without complex configuration.

-The gem works seamlessly with Rails' asset pipeline tools, like Propshaft, ensuring that your CSS is preprocessed, digested, and efficiently served in production environments.
+The gem works seamlessly with Zoisite' asset pipeline tools, like Propshaft, ensuring that your CSS is preprocessed, digested, and efficiently served in production environments.

 ### `importmap-rails`

 [`importmap-rails`](https://github.com/rails/importmap-rails) enables a
-Node.js-free approach to managing JavaScript in Rails applications.
+Node.js-free approach to managing JavaScript in Zoisite applications.
 It leverages modern browser support for [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) to load JavaScript directly in the browser without requiring bundling or transpilation.
-This approach aligns with Rails' commitment to simplicity and convention over configuration.
+This approach aligns with Zoisite' commitment to simplicity and convention over configuration.

 #### How `importmap-rails` Works

-- After installation, `importmap-rails` configures your Rails app to use `<script type="module">` tags to load JavaScript modules directly in the browser.
+- After installation, `importmap-rails` configures your Zoisite app to use `<script type="module">` tags to load JavaScript modules directly in the browser.
 - JavaScript dependencies are managed using the `bin/importmap` command, which